 If you're not able to send it back by post in advance you can hand your postal vote in at your local council on the day or you can also drop it off at any polling station in your Ward on election day.

 Yes.
-If you change address, you will need to make a new application to vote by post or proxy - your voting preference will not be carried forward to your new address.
+If you change address or change your name, you will need to make a new application to vote by post or proxy - your voting preference will not be carried forward to your new address.